Mirror: Back-silvered mirrors

 The most common mirrors consist of a plate of transparent glass, with a thin reflective layer on the back (the side opposite to the incident and reflected light) backed by a coating that protects that layer against abrasion, tarnishing, and corrosion.
 The glass is usually soda-lime glass, but lead glass may be used for decorative effects, and other transparent materials may be used for specific applications.

 A plate of transparent plastic may be used instead of glass, for lighter weight or impact resistance.
 Alternatively, a flexible transparent plastic film may be bonded to the front and/or back surface of the mirror, to prevent injuries in case the mirror is broken.
 Lettering or decorative designs may be printed on the front face of the glass, or formed on the reflective layer.
 The front surface may have an anti-reflection coating.

 Front-silvered mirrors

 Mirrors which are reflective on the front surface (the same side of the incident and reflected light) may be made of any rigid material.
 The supporting material does not necessarily need to be transparent, but telescope mirrors often use glass anyway.
 Often a protective transparent coating is added on top of the reflecting layer, to protect it against abrasion, tarnishing, and corrosion, or to absorb certain wavelengths.

 Flexible mirrors

 Thin flexible plastic mirrors are sometimes used for safety, since they cannot shatter or produce sharp flakes.
 Their flatness is achieved by stretching them on a rigid frame.
-These usually consist of a layer of evaporated aluminum between two thin layers of transparent plastic.
+These usually consist of a layer of evaporated aluminium between two thin layers of transparent plastic.